+1 2 ,

-Platinum Eight (8) and one-up
+Platinum Eight and one-up

-Elite Six (6) and one-up
+Elite Six b) and one-up

-Gold Four (4) and one-up
+Gold Four 4) and one-up

-Silver Three (3) then inning ending out
+Silver Two 2) and one-up then in ning ending out

-Bronze One (1) then inning ending out
+Bronze One 1) then inning ending out

-COMBINATION TOURNAMENT HOME RUN LIMITS:
+COMBIN NATION TOURNA MENT HO IE RUN LIMITS:

-Bronze vs Silver Two (2) then inning ending out
+Bronze vs Silver One (1) and one-up then inning ending out

 Bronze vs Gold Two (2) and one-up

 Silver vs Gold Three (3) and one-up

 Silver vs Elite Four (4) and one-up

 Gold vs Elite Five (5) and one-up

 Elite vs Platinum Seven (7) and one-up

+NOTE.
+These Home Dun I insite will he in affect for the next 2 years and will

-NOTE: These Home Run limits will be in effect for the next 3 years and will not be up for review until the 2021 NSA Convention.
+NOTE: These Home Run limits will be in effect for the next 3 years and will not be up for review until the 2022 NSA Convention.

-EFFECT: Silver and Bronze Divisions: The inning ending out is in effect during the half inning that the offensive team is at bat.
+EFFECT: Silver, Bronze, and Silver/Bronze Combo Divisions: The inning ending out is in effect during the half inning that the offensive team is at bat.
 NOTE: The one-up home run rule is in effect once both teams have reached their respective home run limits, either team may hit an additional home run; however, no team may ever go more than one home run up on the other team.
 Any additional home runs above the one-up will be scored as an out.
+EXCEPTION: In the Silver Division, any additional home run hit above the one-up will be an inning ending out.